Kismuz/btgym/README.md

 ### <a name="news"></a>[News and updates:](#title)

+- 15.07.17: UPDATE: now state observation can be tensor of any rank.
+            Consequently, dim. ordering convention has changed to ensure compatibility with existing tf models: time embedding is first dimension from now on, e.g. state with shape (30, 20, 4) is 30x time embedded with 4 'channels'.
+For sake of 2d visualisation only one 'cannel' can be rendered;
+            this is controlled by env kwarg `render_agent_channel=0`;

 - 11.07.17: Rendering battle continues: improved stability while low in memory, added environment kwarg `render_enabled=True`; when set to `False`
              - all renderings are disabled.
 Can help with performance.